SystemsApproach/tcpcc/design.rst

 * The degree to which flows receive a fair share of the available capacity.

 The inevitable second step is to compare two or more mechanisms.
+This is because, given the decentralized nature of the Internet, there is no way to ensure uniform adoption of a just one mechanism.
 Comparing quantitative metrics like throughput is easy.
 The problem is how to evaluate multiple mechanism that might coexist, competing with each other for network resources.

-Here, the question not whether a given mechanism treats all of its flows fairly, but whether mechanism A is fair to flows managed by mechanism B. If mechanism A is able to measure improved throughput over B, but it does so by being more aggressive, and hence, stealing bandwidth from B's flows, then A's improvement is not fairly gained and may be discounted.
+The question not whether a given mechanism treats all of its flows fairly, but whether mechanism A is fair to flows managed by mechanism B. If mechanism A is able to measure improved throughput over B, but it does so by being more aggressive, and hence, stealing bandwidth from B's flows, then A's improvement is not fairly gained and may be discounted.

 .. _reading_ware:
 .. admonition:: Further Reading